tidalmigrations/tidalmigrations.github.io/pages/tidal tools/sourcecode.md

 3. You will need the ID of the application for which you are going to perform the source code analysis.
 You can find it in the URL bar when looking at an application. ex.
 If you are viewing an application in Tidal Migrations, the URL will show `https://demo.tidalmg.com/#/apps/111` in this case 111 is the application ID.

-4. Lastly, You will need a local copy of the source code for the application.
+4. Lastly, you will need a local copy of the source code for the application.

 5. Perform the Source Code Analysis.
 There are 2 options to do so.
 You can find more details in this [section](#perform-the-analysis)